cebartling/rust-web-programming-examples/chapter_08/README.md

 - The database is available at `localhost:5432` with the username `rustwebdev` and password `rustwebdev`.
 - The database name is `rustwebdev_db`.

+## Environment Variables

+- Using the `dotenv` crate to load environment variables from a `.env` file.
+- The `.env` file contains the following environment variables:
+    - `BAD_WORDS_API_KEY`: The API key from apilayer.com.
+Get a free API key from https://apilayer.com/.
+    - `POSTGRES_CONNECTION_STRING`: The Postgres connection string.

 ## Logging

 - Use `RUST_LOG=info` to set the log level to info.
 For example, `RUST_LOG=info cargo run`.